-The Associate of Science in Teaching (AST) is designed for anyone interested in teaching elementary school.
-The A.S.T. curriculum is designed for students who wish to complete the first two years of a program toward teacher certification in K-6 (elementary education) and then transfer to a Tennessee Board of Regents University for the completion of a four year degree.
-This curriculum will meet the lower division requirements for transfer to a Tennessee Board of Regents senior institution granting the bachelor’s degree in elementary education.
+The Associate of Science in Teaching (AST) is designed for anyone interested in teaching early childhood, elementary, or secondary school.
+The A.S.T. curriculum is designed for students who wish to complete the first two years of a program toward teacher certification Pre K-3 (early childhood education), K-5 (elementary education), and secondary education in English, Math, or Social Studies and then transfer to a Tennessee Board of Regents University for the completion of a four-year degree.
+These programs will meet the lower division requirements for transfer to a Tennessee Board of Regents senior institution granting the bachelor’s degree in elementary and/or secondary education.
 Due to varying requirements of four-year institutions, students are encouraged to select courses in consultation with an education advisor.

 University Parallel Major - A.A.* & A.S.

-Students who desire to earn a baccalaureate degree at a four-year college or university may complete the first two years at Volunteer State Community College by enrolling in the Associate of Arts, the Associate of Science, the Associate of Fine Arts, and Associate of Science in Teaching degree programs.
+Students who desire to earn a baccalaureate degree at a four-year college or university may complete the first two years at Volunteer State Community College by enrolling in the Associate of Arts or the Associate of Science degree programs.
 The advantages in taking the first two years of a baccalaureate degree at Volunteer State are: (a) Volunteer State’s maintenance fees are among the lowest of any public college or university in Tennessee; (b) Volunteer State’s faculty specialize in the first two years of a student’s college education; (c) Volunteer State is student-oriented; (d) at Volunteer State, students may begin at their own level of competence; and (e) students actually complete an approved program through the baccalaureate program.

 Volunteer State works closely with students and sister institutions of higher education to ensure smooth transfer.
 Both course-by-course Equivalency Tables and program articulation agreements have been developed between Volunteer State and other colleges and universities.
 Student copies of both program articulation agreements and Course Equivalency Tables for these and other institutions are available in the Advising Center.
 In addition, Volunteer State Community College participates in the Tennessee Transfer Pathways.
 See Tennessee Transfer Pathways (T.T.P) below.